izaktumz-zz/OreoJam-Project/README.md

 -All the Changes take effect after calling the dataRepo.CommitChanges()/dataRepo.CommitChangesAsync() method.

+-For maximum performance,call the dataRepo.CommitChanges() after you are done with all the db interactions i.e Adding items and updating items.

 # Initialization
 -Create an instance of the class and pass it your Database in the parameters.